 - The Shoshone Project was named the Success of the Year by NOHVCC in 2012.

 - He has located and designed horse/hiker trails, motorcycle/ATV trails, four-wheel drive trails, snowmobile trails, Nordic trails, and interpretive trails.

-- He is responsible for the implementation of nearly 1800 miles of OHV trails including numerous trailheads, staging areas, play areas, and learner loops.
+- He is responsible for the implementation of over 2000 miles of OHV trails including numerous trailheads, staging areas, play areas, and learner loops.

 - He planned, designed, and built the state-of-the-art East Fort Rock OHV trail system which is 318 miles of trail on 110,000 acres.

 - He was instrumental in creating COHVOPS (Central Oregon Combined OHV Operations) which is an inter-agency OHV group responsible for managing 640 miles of trail on 7 trail systems with 8 designated play areas.

 - He was the Pacific Northwest Region Master Performer for OHV trails and facilities and consulted nationally in that role.